gdbroman/stock-simulator/README.md

-# Stock Simulator 🗠💲
+# Stock Simulator
-A stock market portfolio simulator in Python
+A simple but fun stock market portfolio simulator in Python utilizing the random module's normal distribution function